nickrallison/obs-std/test_vaults/reference_linked_noself/information_theory.md

 ### Communication and Security

 Information theory also plays a pivotal role in communication and security within computer networks.
-Techniques that measure the information content and redundancy in data are used to optimize data transmission over limited bandwidth and to formulate cryptographic methods that protect information from unauthorized access and tamkey integrity.
+Techniques that measure the information content and redundancy in data are used to optimize data transmission over limited [[signal_bandwidth.md|bandwidth]] and to formulate cryptographic methods that protect information from unauthorized access and tamkey integrity.

 ### Artificial Intelligence and Machine Learning